sruehr/sruehr.github.io/research.md

 ![SIF](/sif.png)

 ## Field work
 Along with a team of other scientists and students, I am deploying a hyperpsectral imager at several sites throughout California.
-The imager takes 'pictures' of carbon fixation in real time across a landscape, capturing differences in carbon fixation rates between individual plants and even leaves.
-We're currently working with the imager to answer questions about drought, soil warming, and plant disease on photosynthesis rates.
+The imager takes 'pictures' of photosynthesis across a landscape, capturing differences in carbon fixation rates between individual plants and even leaves.
+We're currently working with the imager to answer questions about drought, soil warming, and plant disease on carbon fixation rates.
+This work will help us understand terrestrial ecosystem functionality and predict carbon sequestration rates under climate change in these systems.

 ![field](/fieldwork.jpeg)